Vulcalien/vulcalien.github.io/content/blog/jeanneville/index.md

 One of those staircases near the entrance brings to the second floor, used as garrison quarters.
-The quarters can host up to 20 soldiers, each with a sword and armor.
-There is, at the center, a mess hall in which soldiers can convene.
+The quarters can host up to 20 soldiers, each equipped with a sword and armor.
+There is, in the middle, a mess hall in which soldiers can convene.

 Thanks to the **Armor Statues** *data pack*, the item racks really work, so swords and other items can be taken or deposited by right-clicking on them.

 <center>
 <img src="keep/mess-hall.webp"